When considering HMRC investigations, always ensure that the relevant time limits have been met.

 How many years can HMRC go back?

-HMRC cannot open a section 9A enquiry once the 12 month time limit referred to above has passed.
-However, that does not mean they cannot look at your tax affairs once the 12 month limit has expired.
-If they can show that a loss of tax has been brought about carelessly or deliberately (i.e. dishonestly) by the taxpayer or his agent, then they can issue a “discovery assessment” for the missing tax using their powers in section 29 Taxes Management Act 1970.
+HMRC cannot open a section 9A enquiry once the 12-month time limit has passed.
+However, that does not mean it cannot look at your tax affairs once the 12-month limit has expired.
+If HMRC can show that a loss of tax has been brought about carelessly or deliberately (i.e. dishonestly) by the taxpayer or his agent, then it can issue a “discovery assessment” for the missing tax using the powers in section 29 Taxes Management Act 1970.

-The rules governing the issue of discovery assessments are complicated, but basically, HMRC normally have four years from the end of the tax year concerned to issue a discovery assessment, but this is extended to six years where the taxpayer has been careless, and 20 years if he has been dishonest.
+The rules governing the issue of discovery assessments are complicated, but basically, HMRC normally has four years from the end of the tax year concerned to issue a discovery assessment, but this is extended to six years where the taxpayer has been careless, and 20 years if they have been dishonest.

-How do HMRC obtain the information to support a discovery assessment?
+How does HMRC obtain the information to support a discovery assessment?

-HMRC use their information gathering powers in Schedule 36, Finance Act 2008 to support their investigation.
+HMRC uses the information gathering powers in Schedule 36, Finance Act 2008 to support an investigation.
 The important point to note is that Schedule 36 contains no effective time limits on how far back HMRC can request information.

 What are the practical limits on how far back HMRC can get information?

-Because Schedule 36, FA 2008 does not lay down effective time limits, the courts and tribunals have developed a principle that before HMRC can force a taxpayer to hand over information that is more than four years old, HMRC must show that they have an arguable case that the entries on the tax return were either careless (up to 6 years then allowed) or dishonest (up to 20 years then allowed): see Hegarty UKFTT 774 (TC)and Brannigan EWHC 885 (Admin) quoted in Hegarty.
+Because Schedule 36, FA 2008 does not lay down effective time limits, the courts and tribunals have developed a principle that, before HMRC can force a taxpayer to hand over information that is more than four years old, HMRC must show that there is an arguable case that the entries on the tax return were either careless (up to 6 years then allowed) or dishonest (up to 20 years then allowed).
+See Hegarty UKFTT 774 (TC)and Brannigan EWHC 885 (Admin) quoted in Hegarty.